-Attendance/Truancy: The attendance policy will be in effect for this school year in accordance with all applicable state and federal statutes, regulations and the school board's policy.
+Attendance/Truancy: Attending on a regular basis promotes academic growth and employability readiness.
+We recognize students with 90-100% attendance.
+The attendance policy will be in effect for this school year.
+In accordance with all applicable state and federal statutes, regulations and the school board's policy, all students must attend school according to their continual learning plan.
 If a student is absent for any reason, the student's parent/guardian must verify the absence, regardless of the student's age, in accordance with the following procedure: